 Number of distilleries

-Kavalan is the first and only whisky distillery on the island, receiving around one million visitors a year.
+Kavalan was the first and only whisky distillery on the island, receiving around one million visitors a year.

 The distillery has the capacity to produce nine million bottles a year.